vsupaneu/Repo2/README.md

 # Repo2

-To launch all tests, run RunTestSuit class.
+To launch all tests run RunTestSuit class.

 and some more test here